akshaybabloo/php-mysql-notes/README.md

 3. Enter your new password, then hit <kbd>return</kbd>.
 4. Re-enter your new password to conform, then hit <kbd>return</kbd>.

-To change your password, type `mysqladmin -u root -p password`.
-This will ask you for your old password, then enter your new password.
+To change your password, type `mysqladmin -u root -p password`, this will ask you for your old password, then enter your new password.

 ## 2 Basics of PHP

 ### 2.1 Syntax of PHP

-There are few rules you would have to follow in order to get PHP running with out any error.
+There are few rules you would have to follow to get PHP running without any error.
 They are as follows:

 * A PHP page must end with `FileName.php`.
 * A PHP code should be written in `<?php ----- ?>` tag.
-There are other short cuts such as `<? ----- ?>` and `<?= ----- ?>` (to output a result), but these are considered as bad practice.
+There are other shortcuts such as `<? ----- ?>` and `<?= ----- ?>` (to output a result), but these are considered as bad practice.
 Or the other style is to do an ASP version type of tags i.e. `<% ----- %>` and `<%= ----- %>`.
-* PHP doesn't care about white space. i.e.
+* PHP doesn't care about whitespace. i.e.

   ```php
   <?php phpinfo(); ?>